Skip to navigation Skip to content Skip to subnav

 (2) On the request of the municipal legislative body or the planning commission, the applicant shall attend a public meeting with the municipal legislative body or planning commission, or both, within the 60-day notice period before filing an application for a certificate of public good.
 The Department of Public Service shall attend the public meeting on the request of the municipality.
 The Department shall consider the comments made and information obtained at the meeting in making recommendations to the Commission on the application and in determining whether to retain additional personnel under subsection (o) of this section.

 (3) With the notice required under this subsection, the applicant shall include a written assessment of the colocation requirements of subdivision (c)(3) of this section, as they pertain to the applicant’s proposed telecommunications facility.
 On the request of the municipal legislative body or the planning commission, the Department of Public Service, pursuant to its authority under subsection (o) of this section, shall retain an expert to review the applicant’s colocation assessment and to conduct further independent analysis, as necessary.
-Within 45 days of receiving the applicant’s notice and colocation assessment, the Department shall report its own preliminary findings and recommendations regarding colocation to the applicant and to all persons required to receive notice of an application for a certificate of public good under this subsection (e).
+Within 45 days following receiving the applicant’s notice and colocation assessment, the Department shall report its own preliminary findings and recommendations regarding colocation to the applicant and to all persons required to receive notice of an application for a certificate of public good under this subsection (e).

 (f) Review period.
-If the Public Utility Commission determines that an application does not raise a significant issue, the Commission shall issue a final determination on an application filed pursuant to this section within 60 days of its filing or, if the original filing did not substantially comply with the Public Utility Commission’s rules, within 60 days of the date on which the Clerk of the Commission notifies the applicant that the filing is complete.
-If the Commission rules that an application raises a significant issue, it shall issue a final determination on an application filed pursuant to this section within 180 days of its filing or, if the original filing did not substantially comply with the Public Utility Commission’s rules, within 180 days of the date on which the Clerk of the Commission notifies the applicant that the filing is complete.
+If the Public Utility Commission determines that an application does not raise a significant issue, the Commission shall issue a final determination on an application filed pursuant to this section within 60 days following its filing or, if the original filing did not substantially comply with the Public Utility Commission’s rules, within 60 days following the date on which the Clerk of the Commission notifies the applicant that the filing is complete.
+If the Commission rules that an application raises a significant issue, it shall issue a final determination on an application filed pursuant to this section within 180 days following its filing or, if the original filing did not substantially comply with the Public Utility Commission’s rules, within 180 days following the date on which the Clerk of the Commission notifies the applicant that the filing is complete.

 (g) Letter of intent.
 Nothing in this section shall be construed to prohibit an applicant from executing a letter of intent or entering into a contract before the issuance of a certificate of public good under this section, provided that the obligations under that letter of intent or contract are made subject to compliance with the requirements of this section.